kbc10/arl-parks-reservations/recreate_project.md

 ### Set up Mage
 1. The [Mage quickstart repo](https://github.com/mage-ai/compose-quickstart) provides a template for users to have an easy way to deploy a project using Docker.
-2. Run the following commands to copy the quickstart repo to your directory, move the `mage-quickstart` folder, and copy the `dev.env` file to a `.env` file.
+2. Run the following commands to copy the quickstart repo to your directory, change into the `mage-quickstart` folder, and copy the `dev.env` file to a `.env` file.
     ```
     git clone https://github.com/mage-ai/compose-quickstart.git mage-quickstart \
     && cd mage-quickstart \